Tonsillitis

 How long tonsillitis lasts

-Symptoms will usually go away after 3 to 4 days.
+Symptoms of tonsillitis usually go away after 3 to 4 days but can last longer.

-Tonsillitis is not contagious, but most of the infections that cause it are, for example, colds and flu.
+Tonsillitis is not contagious but most of the infections that cause it are contagious, for example colds and flu.

 To stop these infections spreading: